ductrinhhoang/Hyperledger-Indy-Education-Local/README.md

 # Hyperledger Indy Agent Demonstration

-This folder contains a demonstration of basic Hyperledger Indy Agents.
-The agents provide a web browser interface to show establishing relationships between agents, issuing Verifiable Credentials, and proving claims from Verifiable Credentials.

-> **This demonstration is based on some early Indy Agent code that should *NOT* be used as the basis of new implementations or as a reference for implementing an agent.
-Since  this demonstration was developed the Indy (and Aries) community has evolved the notion of Agents significantly and this code base has been abandoned.
-It is still a good demo for understanding how agents work on a superficial level -- the concepts of agents connecting and exchanging credentials.
-However, if you are interested in building on the latest Indy/Aries code, you should look at the [Aries project](https://github.com/hyperledger/aries), the [Aries Cloud Agent - Python](https://github.com/hyperledger/aries-cloudagent-python) and other interoperable components.
-If you are a developer (or wannabe), check out this [Becoming an Indy/Aries Developer](https://github.com/hyperledger/aries-cloudagent-python/tree/master/docs/GettingStartedAriesDev) guide.**

-To learn more about Hyperledger Indy, see the project wiki - https://wiki.hyperledger.org/display/indy.

-This demo is used as an exercise for those taking the Hyperledger Project's EdX  [Blockchain for Business](https://www.edx.org/course/blockchain-business-introduction-linuxfoundationx-lfs171x-0) course.

-Once you have the demo started, this **[Agent Demo Script](AgentDemoScript.md)** guides you through the scenario of Alice using Hyperledger Indy to get her transcripts from Faber College and then using them to apply for a job with Acme Corp.

-[Click here](https://youtu.be/9WZxlrGMA3s) to view a short screencast of the demo.

 ## Credits

 The code for this demonstration was initially written by Spencer Holman and Matthew Hailstone of Brigham Young University.
 Carol Howard created the documentation for the demonstration.